IDMNYU/DM4003-Senior-Project-SP15/dm4003_senior_project_syllabus.md

 ## Welcome to Senior Project In Digital Media!

 **What is Senior Project in Digital Media?** Senior Project in Digital Media is the capstone course for the Integrated Digital Media program.
-Senior Project in Digital Media mirrors the creative process that professional artists, designers, and entrepreneurs must practice throughout their entire careers.
+Senior Project in Digital Media mirrors the creative process that professional artists, designers, creative technologists, and entrepreneurs must practice throughout their entire careers.

 The primary goal for the student is to develop a hunger and passion for self-directed, life-long learning and creativity.
-To achieve this students will involve themselves in a semester-long capstone project that includes a robust investigation of all phases of the creative process, including research, design, development, and user testing for the production of a substantial and mature body of work, representing their creative and conceptual skills as artists, designers, and/or entrepreneurs.
+To achieve this students will involve themselves in a semester-long capstone project that includes a robust investigation of all phases of the creative process, including research, design, development, and user testing for the production of a substantial and mature body of work, representing their creative and conceptual skills as artists, designers, creative technologists, and/or entrepreneurs.

 As you engage in the rigorous practice of a professional artist, designer, or entrepreneur, your project will naturally evolve and change, and may in fact take quite a different shape than what you propose in the beginning of the semester.
 This is normal and OK.